 Today there are a number of different Lithium-ion battery technologies in the market.

-Some technologies are promoted as safer, but experience demonstrated that all the Lithium-ion batteries show the same behavior/sensitivity versus the adverse effects or battery mismanagement that may lead to a runaway.
+Some technologies are promoted as safer, but experience demonstrated that all the Lithium-ion batteries show the same behaviour/sensitivity versus the adverse effects or battery mismanagement that may lead to a runaway.

 Battery thermal runaway.